interstate-labs/validator_quickstart/holesky/README.md

 We are a sidecar that auctions off the transaction inclusion rights to users that seek to buy preconfirmations, and apps that seek to buy blockspace for blockspace futures.

+Have an ethereum validator running and run our sidecar as well to begin earning rewards.

 ## Prerequisites

 Ensure you have a running beacon client on your machine.
 Depending on the installation method, you may need to install additional dependencies.